sjmyuan/web-downloader/README.md

-# outlook-google-sync
+# web-downloader

 ## Infrastructure

 ## Purpose
-This repo is used to download file from internet to s3
+This repo is used to download file from internet to s3 using range request